michaelessiet/quickswap-sdk/README.md

 ### generateApproveMaxAllowanceData

 This method will generate the transaction for the approval of moving tokens for the user.
 This uses the max hex possible which means they will not have to do this again if they want to swap from the SAME from token again later.
 Please note the approval is per each erc20 token, so if they picked another from token after they swapped they would need to do this again.
-You have to send the and sign the transaction from within your dApp.
+You have to send and sign the transaction from within your dApp.
 Remember when they do not have enough allowance it will mean doing 2 transaction, 1 to extend the allowance using this transaction then the next one to actually execute the trade.
 If you call this when doing `eth` > `erc20` it will always throw an error as you only need to do this when moving `erc20 > eth` and `erc20 > erc20`.

 ```ts
 async generateApproveMaxAllowanceData(): Promise<Transaction>